When you’re preparing for an interview, working out how you’ll describe yourself and your skills is key.

 For example, if the question is “Tell me about a time you demonstrated leadership skills”, a STAR answer might be:

 - “My team recently had to adapt to working with a new system.
 It was a big shift, especially for individuals who’d been at the business a long time.”
 (S)

 - “I needed to get everyone across the new system fast, because we had a very busy sales period coming up and couldn’t risk slowing down delivery to customers.”
 (T)

-- “The company provided video tutorials, but I took it a step further and organised training sessions so my team could be walked through things and have specific questions resolved as they went.
-I also created a ‘buddy’ system so more confident employees could support others, and made quick-reference troubleshooting sheets.”
+- “The company provided video tutorials, but I took it a step further and I organised training sessions so my team could be walked through things and have specific questions resolved as they went.
+I created a ‘buddy’ system so more confident employees could support others, and I also developed quick-reference troubleshooting sheets.”
 (A)

 - “As a result, we went into our busy sales period with the whole team confident in using the system, and knowing where to turn for further support if needed.”
 (R)

-Getting to the interview stage in your job search is an exciting and nerve-racking step.
-Thinking about the words you’ll use to best describe yourself and your skills is one way to boost your confidence and ensure that you can give the interview your best shot.
+Getting to the interview stage in your job search is an exciting step.
+Thinking about the words you’ll use to best describe yourself and your skills will boost your confidence.
+When you talk about your strengths, remember to back up your claims with examples of how you benefited the business.
+With careful preparation and practice, you’ll be able to give the interview your best shot.